plukacs/lab-governance/README.md

 - Developing GreenFox Academy education design strategy

 Domains:
-- Lead Link with Digital Natives CEO
+- Hiring and firing the Lead Link of GreenFox Academy in consensus with the CEO of Digital Natives as co-owner
 - Investment to GreenFox Academy

 ### GreenFox Academy Teacher - Tojás, Anikó, Viktor